brndnmtthws/resume/README.md

 reflect your own skills and experiences, and in particular, replace my photo with your own.

 The resume contents are stored in the [`resume.tex`](/resume.tex) file, and the resume style is defined in the [`resume.cls`](/resume.cls) file.
 The resume includes a photo of me, which is stored in the [`myface.jpg`](/myface.jpg) file.

 ## Prerequisites

 You need to have a LaTeX distribution installed on your system.
-I use [MacTeX](https://www.tug.org/mactex/), which is a macOS-specific distribution, but you can use any other distribution.
-On most Linux distributions, you can install LaTeX using the package manager.
-For example, on Ubuntu, you can install LaTeX using the following command:
+I use [MacTeX](https://www.tug.org/mactex/), which is a macOS-specific distribution, but you can use any other LaTeX distribution.
+On most Linux distributions, you can install the TeX Live distribution using the package manager.
+For example, on Debian or Ubuntu, you can install LaTeX using the following command:

 ```bash
 sudo apt-get install texlive
 ```

 You also need to install a few LaTeX packages from [CTAN](https://www.ctan.org/).
 You can install these packages using the package manager of your LaTeX distribution.
 For example, on MacTeX and TeX Live, you can install these packages using the following command:

 ```bash
 sudo tlmgr install hyperref tikz enumitem fontawesome5